Rhonda McDonda

 at the twilight.

-A bunch of
+Look, a bunch of bullshit.

-I've never heard of this song.
-Oh, yeah, it's a classic.
+I've never heard this song.
+Oh, yes.

-Dang, that's do you mean like we don't live up to it anymore?
+Dang, that's, do you mean like we don't live up to it anymore?
 You're saying those actual words are just meaningless.

-by the dawn's early light
+Oh, say.
+Did you see by the dawn's early light?

-what so proudly we hailed as the twilight's last gleaming?
+What so proudly we hailed as the twilight's last gleaming?
 Come on, just speak English.
 It still doesn't say what I'm supposed to have seen.

 Yeah.
 You're giving me all these descriptions.